-- "Although the XJ's cabin is a feast for the eyes and fingertips, the quality of construction isn't quite as bulletproof as its primary, German-brand competitors: the Audi A8, BMW 7 Series and Mercedes-Benz S-Class." -- Edmunds
+- "Although the XJ's cabin is a feast for the eyes the quality of construction isn't quite as bulletproof as its primary German-brand competitors: the 2015 Audi A8 2015 BMW 7 Series and 2015 Mercedes-Benz S-Class." -- Edmunds

 - "Climbing into a V-6, rear-wheel-drive XJ, we're immediately struck by the strong smell of its opulent leather and the warmth of its wood trim, which together offset the modernity of the digital gauges and center touch screen." -- Automobile Magazine (2013)

-- "Front-seat comfort is fine in the XJ, though the chairs lack the range of adjustability and support BMW or Mercedes offers.
-In back, passengers will have to cope with a bottom cushion that is unusually low by class standards, but legroom is plentiful even in the short wheelbase XJ, extending to limolike generosity in the XJL." -- AutoTrader
+- "Front-seat comfort is fine in the XJ, though the chairs lack the adjustability and support that BMW and Mercedes offer.
+In the back, passengers will have to cope with a bottom cushion that is unusually low by class standards, but legroom is plentiful even in the short-wheelbase XJ, extending to limolike generosity in the XJL." -- AutoTrader

 - "Seats are comfortable and supportive, and numerous adjustments combine with good overall room to allow most any driver to find an agreeable position." -- Consumer Guide (2013)